-To switch on accessiblity mode go to Settings in the main menu in the top right then select Profile.
+To switch on accessibility mode go to settings in the main menu in the top right then select profile.

 Select ‘Enable Accessibility Mode’ so pages of books are set as machine readable text with images and links labeled with text alternatives for screen reader use.

 Once turned on, the platform’s will be machine readable; then screen readers can then be used to read the text on the screen and control navigation.